 Sex ratio and sizes

-The overall B.latro ratio males: females was 1:0.32 (76% male), which increases to 1:0.23 (82% male) if only sexually mature individuals are included.
+The overall B.latro ratio males: females was approx. 3:1 (76% male), which increases to approx. 4:1 (82% male) if only sexually mature individuals are included.
 As inferred by the count models, this ratio however, shows significant temporal and spatial variation, ranging between 57% of individuals encountered being male during November in areas close to shore and 86% during March in areas far from shore.

 Marked sexual dimorphism was observed (Fig. 5).
 Overall, males were found to be larger than females: male thoracic length, ranged from 9 to 78mm (mean 40.9mm), while female ranged from 6 to 76mm (mean 30.6mm).
 The mean size, of both male and female individuals encountered, showed two distinct peaks during the year, one between October and December, and another more pronounced between March and May (Fig. 3B).
 In addition, the mean sizes were found to be affected by the distance to shore.
 In general, females encountered close to shore were generally larger than those encountered inland.
 On the other hand, males found away from the coast were substantially larger than those encountered close to shore.
 However, this difference on male size between coastal and inshore habitats becomes inconspicuous on December and January and from June to August (Fig. 3B).
 Furthermore, the size of males encountered close to new moon was significantly larger than that of males encountered close to full moon.
 In contrast, the size of encountered females showed no variation over the moon cycle (Fig. 4B).